pingcap/docs-cn/dev/tidb-in-kubernetes/scale-in-kubernetes.md

 > **Note:**
 >
 > - If the resource's `requests` field is modified during the vertical scaling process, because PD and TiKV use `Local PV`, they need to be scheduled back to the original node after the upgrade.
 At this time, if the original node does not have enough resources, the Pod ends up staying in the `Pending` status and thus impacts the service.
-> - TiDB is a horizontally scalable database, so it is recommended to take advantage of this strength rather than overlaying resources like you do with a traditional database.
+> - TiDB is a horizontally scalable database, so it is recommended to take advantage of it simply by adding more nodes rather than upgrading hardware resources like you do with a traditional database.